 Some Hiragana letters look quite different between the handwritten version and printed version as below.
 Be sure that you master the handwritten version of Hiragana.

 When you type Hiragana on your computer, most likely you are typing in Mincho font.
 It’s a popular Hiragana font and makes Hiragana look stylish.
 However, beware not to copy the font when you learn to write Hiragana.
-Mincho font letters are not same as handwritten Hiragana.
+Mincho font letters are not the same as handwritten Hiragana.

 The closest font to handwritten Hiragana is Kyokasho-tai (Textbook font).
 I use the font in the videos below and all of the Hiragana materials I provide.